 The following textbook is suggested for the Python language:

 C. Horstmann, R.D.
 Necaise, "Python for Everyone", Wiley.

-The following teaching material is available on the course web site (in Italian): https://unica.it/unica/page/it/giorgio_fumera_mat_fondamenti_dinformatica_1
+Teaching material is available on the following web site (only in Italian): https://www.unica.it/unica/page/it/giorgiofumera_MAT_fondamenti_dinformatica_1

 - an outline of the lectures on all course topics;

-- a selection of exercises from past examinations, including solutions.
+- a selection of exercises from past exams, including solutions.